-Lieutenant SAM ROBINSON (San Quentin Prison): What you're looking at, Scott, is our Infusion Control Room.
+SAM ROBINSON: What you're looking at, Scott, is our Infusion Control Room.

 SHAFER: On the wall of the Infusion Control Room are four holes, where I.V. lines will pass through into another room where condemned inmates will spend their final minutes of life.

-Lt.
-Robinson says this gleaming new facility while stark - addresses the judges concerns.
+SHAFER: Lt.
+Robinson says this gleaming new facility - while stark - addresses the judge's concerns.

-Ms. TERRY THORNTON (Spokeswoman, California Department of Corrections): So it is something that people care about.
+TERRY THORNTON: So it is something that people care about.
 And they took time to read the draft regulations and supply comment, and we incorporated many of those changes in this whole process.

 SHAFER: But that doesn't satisfy Lance Lindsey, executive director of Death Penalty Focus, a long time opponent of capital punishment.
 Lindsey suggests the state is rushing this next execution for political reasons.

-Mr. LANCE LINDSEY (Executive director, Death Penalty Focus): We're not investing in real public safety solutions.
-Were investing in what basically is a political solution that serves no social purpose.
+LANCE LINDSEY: We're not investing in real public safety solutions.
+We're investing in what basically is a political solution that serves no social purpose.

-For NPR News Im Scott Shafer in San Francisco.
+SHAFER: For NPR News I'm Scott Shafer in San Francisco.